 On the middle finger, it represents someone who is connected to you financially.
-It might be a broker, lender or investment partner, maybe even someone who supports you financially.
+It might be a broker, lender, investment partner, or even someone who supports you financially.
 You might have a warrior like no.7 if you are currently happy with your financial position.
-A second warrior might represent financial support, especially if it’s positioned above the first one.
+A second warrior might represent financial support, especially if positioned above the first one.

 Warrior on the ring finger or little finger

 On the ring finger, it tells about relatives or relationships in your personal life, a friend, lover, spouse, child or even an acquaintance.
 Multiple warriors might represent many important relationships.
-A single star like warrior is one special person that is most important.
+A single star, like a warrior, is one special person.

-On the little finger, it is about someone you negotiate with or have dealt with on a formal basis to get something done.
+On the little finger, it is about someone you negotiate with or have dealt with formally to get something done.